RootsTech and Relatives at RootsTech - FAQ

 What is the difference between registering for RootsTech and joining Relatives at RootsTech?

 Relatives at RootsTech is an optional activity that happens around the time of the RootsTech conference.
-Attendees can sign up for RootsTech and access some of the classes and sessions without choosing to join Relatives at RootsTech.
-Attendees who join Relatives at RootsTech can see how they are related to other conference attendees and send a text message to relatives, if desired.
+Attendees can sign up for RootsTech and access some classes and sessions without joining Relatives at RootsTech.
+Attendees who join Relatives at RootsTech can see how they are related to other conference attendees and, if desired, send a text message to relatives.

 If I register for RootsTech, will I also be added to Relatives at RootsTech?

-No. You will not automatically join Relatives at RootsTech upon registering for RootsTech.
+No. You will not automatically join Relatives at RootsTech when registering for RootsTech.
 You must join Relatives at RootsTech separately by going here: https://www.familysearch.org/en/connect/

 What is Relatives at RootsTech?